ipython/ipython/docs/source/interactive/cm_keyboard.rst

 .. note::

-     These shorcuts are valid for US keyboards, so some shortcuts can change for non-US keyboards.
+     These shortcuts are valid for US keyboards, so some shortcuts can change for non-US keyboards.